nagars/minecraft_server/README.md

 - [Using a script to update the Minecraft server.jar](https://www.atpeaz.com/using-a-script-to-update-the-minecraft-server-jar/) by By Ken NG

 ## Future Scope
-Many will point out that all this can be done by a single script.
-To reiterate, the point of this exercise was for me to learn and understand.
-It is labourious by design.
-That being said, the next step for me at least is to write a bash script to do all this.
-I am not sure when I will find time between work and other responsibilities but I hope to have it done within a month.
-Let's see.

-Another avenue I am looking at is using port forwarding to have friends access my server through the internet.
+Currently this server is only accessible through LAN.
+An avenue I am looking at is using port forwarding to have friends access my server through the internet.
 Still, no concrete plans there.

 Thank you so much for checking this out.
-Any feedback or constructive criticism would be very much appreciated.
-Thanks!
+Any feedback or constructive criticism would be very much appreciated!